JustinTulloss/gobd/docs/raspberry.md

 ### Set up
 1. Put the Raspberry PI in the car.
 The bluetooth range is not great.
-1. Install the necessary bluetooth utilities for raspbian `apt-get install bluetooth bluez-utils bluez python-gobject`
+1. Install the necessary bluetooth utilities for raspbian `sudo apt-get install bluetooth bluez-utils bluez python-gobject`
 1. `hcitool scan`
   - This should show a device called "OBDII".
 Copy the address.
-1. Pair with bluez. `bluez-simple-agent hci0 <address from previous step>`
+1. Pair with bluez. `sudo bluez-simple-agent hci0 <address from previous step>`
   - You'll be asked to enter your pairing code.
 If you're using the BAFX bt adapter, it's 1234
-1. Create a serial port. `rfcomm bind hci0 <bt address>`
+1. Create a serial port. `sudo rfcomm bind hci0 <bt address>`
 1. Verify that it works.
     - `screen /dev/rfcomm0`.
 You're now sending commands straight to the OBDII board
     - `at@1` - This should return "OBDII to RS232 Interpreter"